-For an even more abstract background effect, dial in a heavier blur setting.
-The image’s colors are retained but the detail is lost.
+Dial in a heavier blur setting for an even more abstract background effect.
+The image’s colors are retained, but the detail is lost.

 Backgrounds don't need to dominate your slide to be effective.
 Sometimes a subtle, supporting role is all your slide needs.
 Finding the right balance is what this week's e-learning challenge is all about!

 This week, your challenge is to share an e-learning slide, demo, or design comp that features blurred backgrounds.
 Try to include before-and-after examples to show how your background graphics transformed your original slides.